-Specifically, at iteration $t$ each client is trying to minimize -
+Specifically, at iteration $t$ each client is trying to minimize

 This method helps us utilise the training from local clients but without explicitly generating a global aggregated model.
-The privacy of the clients data is also preserved as the clients do not need to share their data in any format.
+The privacy of the clients data is also preserved as the clients do not need to share their local data.
 Thus the clients can keep on using the local personalised models but utilise the training from other peer clients.

-Later when we describe the distance function $d(.,.)$ we will see that our method is robust to having output representations of clients in different spaces, i.e., $\Phi_i(x; \mathcal{W}_i)$'s, $\forall i$, need not be aligned with each other.
+Later when we describe the distance function d$(.,.)$ we will see that our method is robust to having output representations of clients in different spaces, i.e., $\Phi_i(x; \mathcal{W}_i)$'s, $\forall i$, need not be aligned with each other.